Bullets or Ballots

-Bullets or Ballots is a 1936 American gangster film starring Edward G. Robinson, Joan Blondell, Barton MacLane, and Humphrey Bogart.
+Bullets or Ballots is a 1936 American crime thriller film starring Edward G. Robinson, Joan Blondell, Barton MacLane, and Humphrey Bogart.
 Robinson plays a police detective who infiltrates a crime gang.
 This is the first of several films featuring both Robinson and Bogart.

 Robinson's character, Johnny Blake, was based on Johnny Broderick, a New York City detective.

 Plot

 Detective Johnny Blake is a New York City cop who has made his reputation by cracking down on racketeers.
 When Blake gets kicked off the force, a powerful crime boss named Al Kruger hires him in an attempt to gain fresh ideas about sidestepping the law and expanding his criminal empire.
 Masterminding the mob are three very powerful bankers, who are only known by the crime boss.
 Blake soon gains Kruger's trust and rises through the ranks of the criminal organization, much to the distaste of Bugs Fenner, who believes Blake to be a police informer.

 To compensate for a reduction in the mob's revenue, Blake suggests to Kruger that they go into the numbers racket, currently run on a small scale by Blake's girlfriend, Lee Morgan.
 Kruger follows Blake's proposal, and the mob's money flow is so great that Kruger ignores the other rackets.
 In reality, Blake is cooperating with Captain Dan McLaren in order to find the leaders of the crime ring.
 With Blake's information, the police engage in a series of raids on the crime syndicate's operations.
 Fenner, unhappy with the focus of the rackets, kills Kruger in an attempt to take over as the head of the mob.
 But Blake has already been granted the title as boss by the leaders, and he takes over control, meeting up with the three bankers.

 When Fenner's produce racket gets raided by the police and Blake is seen as the fingerman by a spotter, Fenner attempts to kill Blake, while he waits to deliver money to the bankers.
 During a gun battle, Fenner is killed and Blake is mortally wounded.
 He is able to arrive at the bank, leading McLaren to the bankers, who are subsequently arrested.